BPR Bank Rwanda: Branch network

-As of May 2022, BPR Bank Plc maintained a network of 154 full-service branches, and over 100 ATMs in all Regions of Rwanda.
+As of May 2022, BPR Bank Plc maintained a network of 154 full-service branches, and over 100 ATMs in all regions of Rwanda.

 Governance

-The activities of BPR Bank Plc are supervised by a seven-member board of directors representing commercial activities, operations, risk and the branch network, headed by the CEO.
+The activities of BPR Bank Plc are supervised by a seven-member board of directors representing commercial activities, operations, risk and the branch network, headed by the managing director.
 The current chairman of the board is George Rubagumya.
-The day-to-day affairs of the bank are managed by a ten-member executive team, led by the CEO, George Odhiambo.
+The day-to-day affairs of the bank are managed by a fifteen-member executive team, led by the managing director, Patience Mutesi.